finfollow/finsquid-auth-sdk/docs/index.md

 # Finsquid Auth SDK for Web

-Finsquid Auth is our front-end web SDK for account authentication.
+Auth SDK is our front-end web SDK for account authentication.

 ![ Auth SDK Preview ](./images/01.png)